 I’ve been thinking about baking with carrots for a while now and these moist, comforting muffins are as satisfying as I had imagined.
 They’re full of nutrients, but they don’t taste like it at all.
 They simply taste like cake!
 Enjoy them for breakfast or for a snack or anytime.

-The walnuts and raisins are a great addition to give the muffin some depth and make sure you don’t mistake it for a cupcake.
+The walnuts and raisins are a great addition to give the muffin some depth.
 Something else that is the perfect accompaniment, if you like, is a little cream cheese and maple syrup spread.
 The spread seems just like frosting, but with a fraction of the sugar.

 THE COMFORTING REAL FOOD INGREDIENTS!